blackpearl15/Plagiarism-detection/README.md

 * **_RN Shetty Institute of Technology_**
 * 2nd Year

-# THEME FOR THE PROJECT
+# THEME OF THE PROJECT
 Building a **plagiarism detector** that can detect both text and source code plagiarism.

 # TECH STACK